CodeYourFuture/immersive-go-course/grpc-client-server/README.md

 ## Build a gRPC based prober

 Next, we will implement a simple prober service.
 Imagine that we want to verify that our site is available and has acceptable latency from many different locations around the world.
-We build a program that performs HTTP gets on a provided endpoint and returns statistics about how long it took.
+We build a program that performs HTTP GETs on a provided endpoint and returns statistics about how long it took.

 In a real production system, we could run several instances of our prober server in different regions and use one client to query all of the prober servers.